DR1_Run_6 - Measure qubit from McDermott

 I will repeat some previous measurements now to see if these new settings will improve contrast.

-#13 Updated by Daniil Frolov about 1 month ago
+#13 Updated by Daniil Frolov 3 months ago

 With the above new settings I think we can observe two-photon transition.
 I've just finished qubit scan vs. frequency and magnitude.
 Although the initial signal is very noisy, after some smoothing two peaks are clearly observed.
 Distance between them is ~133 MHz and lower frequency peak disappears when qubit pulse magnitude is reduced.